Had Breakfast At A Floating Market In Vietnam

 One small boat precariously bobbing about in the wake of all the river traffic was serving breakfast.
 It was extraordinary to see the kitchen set up in such a small vessel.

-Pans were bubbling, ingredients piled hugh, and bowls clattered -it was a busy little boat with plenty of punters all vying for some breakfast.
+Pans were bubbling, ingredients piled high, and bowls clattered; it was a busy little boat with plenty of punters all vying for some breakfast.

 Whilst larger boats invited visitors to board them for breakfast, we stayed in our little wooden craft to slurp up our steaming hot Hu Tieu.
 Our driver cleverly whipped out the back rest from our seat to make a table for us!